MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-embed-apps.md

 [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] plays a fundamental role in the Embed App when [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] is embedded as an integral part of the overall solution.

-Examples of Embed apps:
-- A dentist solution
-- A real estate agent solution
+Examples of Embed apps are a dentist solution and a real estate agent solution.

 <!--
 INSERT VIDEO: